Coaching & Rates

 Theatre Company

 From the 2015 Washington, D.C., memorial service for my mentor, Bill Mould, a former French professor and dean of the South Carolina Honors College, as well as a fellow actor.
-Bill guided me to explore, challenge myself, go my own way, and engage constantly in learning.
-In his latter years he was a sculptor, demonstrating that change was always possible and life includes many possibilities.
+Bill guided me to explore, challenge myself, engage constantly in learning, and go my own way.
+In his latter years he was a sculptor, demonstrating that change is always possible, learning is lifelong, and we can explore many possibilities.

 Credit: David DeWitt